human-d3v/dotfiles/README.md

-# Arch Linux Dotfiles for NEWM-Atha window manager.
+# Dotfiles for vanilla arch